SindujaGopal/FactorialEverReal/README.md

 Requirement: Cypress (Either direct download or with commands)

-Import everreal folder in cypress
+Extract and Import everreal folder in cypress
 Click on 'everreal.js' in 'EverReal ExecutionFile' folder Chrome would start with execution status displayed in it After the execution screenshots will be saved in everreal\cypress\screenshots